-The effects of climate change are already having statewide impacts in California and Oregon (Bedsworth et al. 2018, p.
+The effects of climate change are already having impacts in the areas occupied by the four DPSs in California (Bedsworth et al. 2018, p.
 13; Mote et al. 2019, p. ii, summary).
-Overall trends in climate conditions across the foothill yellowlegged frog's range include increasing temperatures, greater proportion of precipitation falling as rain instead of snow, earlier snowmelt (influencing streamflow), and increased frequency, duration, and severity of extreme events such as droughts, heat waves, wildfires, and floods (OCCRI 2019, pp. 5-7, tables 2 and 3; Public Policy Institute of California 2020, not paginated).
-A rangewide study of occupancy found that foothill yellow-legged frog presence is negatively related to the frequency of dry years and to precipitation variability, suggesting that the species may already be declining due to the effects from climate change (Lind 2005,
+Overall trends in climate conditions across the foothill yellow-legged frog's range include increasing temperatures; greater proportion of precipitation falling as rain instead of snow; earlier snowmelt (influencing streamflow); and increased frequency, duration, and severity of extreme events such as droughts, heat waves, wildfires, and floods (Public Policy Institute of California 2020, not paginated).
+A rangewide study of occupancy found that foothill yellowlegged frog presence is negatively related to the frequency of dry years and to precipitation variability, suggesting that the species may already be declining due to the effects from climate change (Lind 2005, p.
+20).

 Projected increases in temperature are likely to affect foothill yellow-legged frogs differently in different parts of the range.
-Warming temperatures are likely to have some positive effects in areas where stream temperatures are typically colder, allowing for greater foothill yellow-legged frog population growth rates and early life stage survival (Kupferberg et al. 2011a, p.
+Warming temperatures are likely to have some positive effects in areas where stream temperatures are typically colder, allowing for greater foothill vellow-legged frog population growth rates and early life stage survival (Kupferberg et al. 2011a, p.
 72; Rose et al. 2020, p.
 41).
 However, researchers observed an unexpected die-off (unknown cause) of late-stage tadpoles that coincided with maximum daily temperatures exceeding 25 degrees Celsius (°C) (77 degrees Fahrenheit (°F)) (Kupferberg et al. 2011a, pp. 14, 58; Catenazzi and Kupferberg 2018, pp. 43-44, figure 2).
 Temperatures greater than the preferred thermal range may also have lethal or sublethal effects on tadpoles and metamorphs from parasites (Kupferberg et al. 2009a, p.
 529; Kupferberg et al. 2011a, p.
 15).
 There may be additional negative consequences to rising stream temperatures, even where temperatures are currently cold.
 Increasing temperatures may facilitate colonization by nonnative species (Fuller et al. 2011, pp. 210-211; Kiernan et al. 2012, pp. 1480-1481).
-Bd prevalence in bullfrogs was also found to be greater when water temperature was warmer than 17 °C (63 °F) (Adams et al. 2017a, pp. 12-13).
+Bd prevalence in bullfrogs was also found to be greater when water temperature was warmer than 17 $^{\circ}$ C (63 $^{\circ}$ F) (Adams et al. 2017a, pp. 12-13).

 In California, a 25 to 100 percent increase in the frequency of extreme dry-to-wet precipitation events (such as that of the 2012-2016 drought followed by the extremely wet winter of 2016-2017) is projected during the 21st century (Swain et al. 2018, p.
 427).
 This information indicates that the threats of drought and extreme flood events may increase by 25 to 100 percent in California.
-Increased frequency of extreme heat events, drought, and extreme precipitation and floods events are also projected to increase in Oregon (OCCRI 2019, pp. 5, 6, 13-14, tables 2 and 3).
-In order to assess future conditions, including future climatic conditions for the foothill yellow-legged frog, we developed a population viability analysis (PVA) (Rose et al. 2020, entire) that used climate and habitat change information consistent with current emission estimates such as those identified as Representative Concentration Pathway (RCP) 4.5 and RCP 8.5 (see Population Viability Analysis, below).
+In order to assess future conditions, including future climatic conditions for the foothill yellow-legged frog, we developed a population viability analysis (PVA) (Rose et al. 2020, entire) that used climate and habitat change information consistent with current emission estimates such as those identified as representative concentration pathway (RCP) 4.5 and RCP 8.5 (see "Population Viability Analysis," below).

-The projected changes in temperature, precipitation, and climate variability may exacerbate the effects of other threats on the foothill yellow-legged frog (Service 2021, figure 46, p.
-11).
+The projected changes in temperature, precipitation, and climate variability may exacerbate the effects of other threats on the foothill yellow-legged frog (Service 2023, figure 46, p.
+120).
 The potential interactions (between climate change effects and other threats) that can negatively affect the foothill yellowlegged frog include:

-An increased risk to human safety from flooding and increased risk of water shortages may necessitate more hydrological alterations (e.g., dams, surface-water diversions, changes to water releases, and channel modifications).
-While the effect of climate change is only projected to increase surface water stress by up to 5 percent in the Oregon portion of the North Coast DPS's range by midcentury, projected increases range from 5 to 30 percent in California watersheds (Averyt et al. 2013, p.
-7, figure 7).
-In California, climate-induced surface water stress is projected to increase the most in the South Sierra DPS and the least in the North Coast DPS (Averyt et al. 2013, p.
+• An increased risk to human safety from flooding and increased risk of water shortages may necessitate more hydrological alterations (e.g., dams, surface-water diversions, changes to water releases, and channel modifications).
+By mid-century, the projected increases in watersheds experiencing climate-induced water stress in California ranges from 5 to 30 percent, with the South Sierra DPS experiencing the greatest amount of change (Averyt et al. 2013, p.
 7, figure 7).